chanbot5000/geocoder/README.md

 	-change point styling

-Current Version - 0.4.2
+Current Version - 0.5
+*Upload CSV and geocoding records working
+*Need to break it to find bugs, but records geocode if properly formatted CSV is uploaded

+UPDATES
+v0.4.2
 *Zoom to most recent point when Undo clicked, zoom to full extent when no points exist

-UPDATES
 v0.4.1
 *Undo button removes markers on map